everard/pavolmon/README.md

 ```

 # UNINSTALLATION
-To remove the compiled binary from your system run the following command.
+To remove the installed binary from your system, run the following command.

 ```
 sudo make uninstall